splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 If you are creating a detector using the Splunk Observability Cloud API, you can convert custom properties to dimensions using the ``promote()`` method.

 By converting a custom property to a dimension, you can display it in an alert message.
-To learn more, see the :new-page:`Developer documentation <https://dev.splunk.com/observability/docs/signalflow/methods/promote_stream_method/>` and the :new-page:`API reference documentation <https://dev.splunk.com/observability/reference/api/detectors/latest>` for the ``promote()`` method.
+To learn more, see the :new-page:`Developer documentation for the promote method <https://dev.splunk.com/observability/docs/signalflow/methods/promote_stream_method/>`.

+For more information about ``/detectors`` API, see :new-page:`Detectors <https://dev.splunk.com/observability/reference/api/detectors/latest>` Splunk Observability Cloud API reference.

 .. _alert-recipients: